fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 Running this command increases the watch limit.

 ### Running Docker Commands Without `sudo`

-After installing Docker, it won’t allow you to perform operations without `sudo` privileges.
+After installing Docker, it won't allow you to perform operations without `sudo` privileges.

 You can solve this problem using the following command: